gabehf/massflip/README.md

+Note: This repo was forked from my old github account

 # Massflip
 Massflip is an online coinflip betting game using virtual currency called GP.
 It has an account system, realtime chat, and realtime betting.
 ## Technology